LGBTQ people in Sri Lanka: History

 Many European colonial correspondence accounts of the island's 'sinful' acceptance of homosexuality was written by Portuguese and Dutch invaders, characterizing the island's leaders as being frightening for allowing the act of sodomy, and even accounting that the elite themselves partook gay sex.
 However during colonialism the island became a holiday destination for Europeans looking to escape the homophobia of their native country.

 Sri Lanka could be described as having a mixed attitude towards homosexuality.
 Regardless of their sexuality, most men are expected to marry in adulthood.

-In November 2016, Sri Lanka voted against a plan to get rid of the UN Independent Expert on violence and discrimination based on sexual orientation and gender identity at the United Nations General Assembly.
+In November 2016, Sri Lanka voted against a plan to get rid of the |UN Independent Expert on violence and discrimination based on sexual orientation and gender identity, Vitit Muntarbhorn, at the United Nations General Assembly.
 The push to get rid of the UN expert failed 84–77.
-Sri Lanka along with Kiribati were the only two countries, where homosexuality is still criminalised, voted against the proposal.
+Sri Lanka along with Kiribati were the only two countries where homosexuality is still criminalised, to vote against the proposal.

 The conservative government later announced that the Government hopes to start working toward creating a law to ban discrimination based on sexual orientation.
 It also updated its human rights action plan to advance further rights for LGBT.

 In mid-2020, a well-known establishment issued an apology after an employee was accused of homophobia after denying entry to an LGBTQ individual, with the bouncer involved being terminated, followed by enhanced training to fight homophobia.
 Commentary on the incident discussed how people in the country were not aggressive with their homophobia, it would be often discussed behind closed doors.

 A survey in 2020 suggested that 74.3% had moderate to positive views about transgender people, whereas 62% had moderate to positive views on homosexuality.
 The least positive views were held by Hill Tamils and Sri Lankan Moors, but a majority of Sinhalese and Tamils had moderate to positive views on homosexuality.
-In 2023, the majority of 69% of the population opposed same-sex unions' legalization, with a 60% strongly opposed it.
+In 2023, the majority of 69% of the population opposed legalisation of same-sex unions, with a 60% strongly opposed it.

+Being gay is totally fine.
+Even in Sri Lanka, you can be gay, as long as you marry a woman.
+I think this is horrible (girls I know have married gay guys in arranged marriages and it was predictably terrible and short-lived).
+What I mean is that being homosexual is fine even if it's not accepted by some cultures.
+Sexual harassment and assault are not fine in any abstraction.